 Here are some of the best ideas for activities to do when figuring out how to parent a toddler and a newborn:

 - Playdates with other toddler moms – Having another toddler around will naturally captivate your toddler, giving you a little break.
-Getting to connect with other moms that are going through parenting stress can also be very theraputic
+Getting to connect with other moms that are going through parenting stress can also be very therapeutic

 - Zoos and Museums – My wife’s favorite quick outings when my oldest daughters were in that newborn and toddler phase were the Dallas Zoo and the (now closed) Museum of Natural Science Children’s Museum.
 We would buy annual passes to make it easy for her to pop over anytime and not break the bank.

 - Paint parties – My wife was the paint party master (and will be again with our toddler).
-She used an old sheet, would go outside when the weather was nice and used non-toxic easy to wash off paints.
+She used an old sheet, would go outside when the weather was nice, and used non-toxic easy to wash off paints.
 Our girls would have a blast painting themselves and the clean up was simple.

 How to survive a toddler and a newborn